-December 9, Day 4: Drive to Araucana.
-An optional early morning will find us at the surroundings of La Huerta.
-We might see Lineated Woodpecker, Brown-capped Vireo, Squirrel Cuckoo and Bronze-winged Parrot.
-As we enjoy the birdlife getting active with the morning, we will surely be serenated with the penetrating song of the Tropical Mockingbird and maybe welcomed with the unique sound of a slow-moving primate, the Venezuelan Red Howler.
+April 10, Day 4: Drive to Araucana.
+An optional early morning outing will find us in the surroundings of La Huerta.
+We might see Lineated Woodpecker, Brown-capped Vireo, Squirrel Cuckoo or Bronzewinged Parrot.
+As we enjoy the morning birdlife, we will surely be serenaded with the penetrating song of the Tropical Mockingbird and maybe welcomed with the unique roar of the Venezuelan Red Howler.

 After breakfast we will start driving back to the Cauca Valley to ascend the Western Andes again, but this time along the old Cali-Buenaventura Road.
 Here the forest patches are larger although threatened by agricultural projects.
 We will stop for lunch in a local restaurant called "Aqui me quedo" (restaurant name translates to "I am going to stay here").
-Because the terrace faces the canopy of some forest edge vegetation, there will be chances for seeing canopy species at eye level, including the Red-faced Spinetail and Golden-faced Tyrannulet.
-Besides having the opportunity to see canopy dwellers, we will enjoy close hummingbird views of Whitenecked Jacobin, Brown

-Violetear, Bronzy Inca, Booted Racket-Tail, Fawn-breasted Brilliant, Crowned Woodnymph, Andean Emerald, Rufous-tailed Hummingbird and the bumble-bee sized Purple-throated Woodstar!
+Because the terrace faces a canopy of forest edge, we may see canopy species at eye level, including the Red-faced Spinetail and Golden-faced Tyrannulet.
+Besides having the opportunity to see canopy dwellers, we will enjoy close hummingbird views of White-necked Jacobin, Brown Violetear, Bronzy Inca, White-booted Racket-tail, Fawn-breasted Brilliant, Crowned Woodnymph, Andean Emerald, Rufous-tailed Hummingbird and the bumblebee-sized Purple-throated Woodstar!

-Continuing our drive up along the Western Andes, we will eventually reach Araucana Lodge, our home for the next four nights.
-In the lodge gardens there are hummingbird feeders and bird tables with fruits.
-Time allowing, we will explore the gardens and trails surrounding the lodge where White-necked Jacobin fans its tail frequently to set its foraging territory and a Green Hermit visits the feeders with irregular intervals.
-Also, the wonderful Black-throated Mango will be seen in both male and female plumages.
-In addition, Andean Emerald will come cautiously because he will have to deal with a territorial Steely-vented Hummingbird that will be defending the feeder from intruders (namely, any other hummingbird species).
+Continuing our drive up along the Western Andes, we will eventually reach Araucana Lodge, our home for the next five nights.
+In the lodge gardens there are hummingbird feeders and bird tables with fruit.
+Time allowing, we will explore the gardens and trails surrounding the lodge where White-necked Jacobins fan their tails to set foraging territories and a Green Hermit visits the feeders at irregular intervals.
+Also, the wonderful Black-throated Mango should be present.
+In addition, Andean Emerald will come cautiously because it will have to deal with a territorial Steely-vented Hummingbird that will be defending the feeder from intruders.